danielfigueiredo/rxjs-goodparts/src/content/typescript-observables.md

 ## Generic parameters

-- `Observable<T>` value is a generic type `T`
+- `Observable` has a generic parameter `<T>`
 - `T` can be anything you want
-- Each operator has its own parameter
+- Each operator also has its own parameter(s)

 ---

 ## Generic Arguments

-- Making sure you have an observable that returns a known type
-- Provide the arguments when generating the observable
+- Providing the generic arguments makes your Observable be typed

 ---